4 Hidden Credit Card Perks You’ve Probably Never Heard About

 Check with the card issuer for specifics: Some may ask you to file a claim while others will have you register your purchases online and then find better prices and automatically refund the difference.

 Want to return an item, but the store’s return window closed or you lost the receipt?
-Your credit card can help!
+One of our favorite hidden credit card perks can help!

 Some issuers, like American Express cards and the Citi Prestige Card, extend that window to 90 days post-purchase and will refund your money.
 Just check with the issuer about any caps — for instance, it’s $300 per item and $1,000 per year for Amex, and $500 per item or $2,500 a year for Citi.
 Mastercard also offers a 60-day return window for products up to $250 and will even replace or refund certain items if they’re damaged or stolen within 90 days of buying.